forest-fire/vuex-plugin-firemodel/docs/abc-api/index.md

 ### Discrete versus Query based

-To understand how we use the `get`-_derived_ functions we should break usage into two broad categories:
+To understand how we use the `getRecords`-_derived_ functions we should break usage into two broad categories:

 - **Discrete ID's**